NordicHPC/sonar/doc/HOWTO-DAEMON.md

 see [NEW-FORMAT.md](NEW-FORMAT.md)), compressed text, and/or otherwise transformed.
 Currently there is no way of requesting anything other than JSON, and if there is compression it is applied transparently.

+### HTTP sink

+The data are sent to an api /ROOT/CLUSTER/NODE/TOPIC/TIMESTAMP where /ROOT is configurable, CLUSTER is the cluster name, NODE is the originating node name, TOPIC is the `<data-type>` or `<prefix>.<data-type>` if a topic-prefix is configure, and TIMESTAMP is a second count since epoch that repreents the time of message production (ideally it is the same timestamp as is in the data package).

+### Directory sink

+When using the directory sink, the topic prefix and cluster are lost (unless encoded in the data): the cluster is implicit in the directory name or path, and the topic prefix is considered irrelevant.
+The data type is encoded in the file name, and the data in the files are the raw JSON data.

+### Stdio sink

 When using the stdio sink, the printed data messages are JSON objects with "topic", "key", "client", and "value" members.